 - Non-recourse advance guaranteed: You do not have to pay us back a single penny until and unless there is a successful resolution of your case.

 - No background checks needed.
 We do not check your credit history, nor do we look at your employment or arrest records.
 The qualification process for the advance we will be providing you is solely based on the potential value and viability of your case.

-If you have any further information or you have any question regarding the qualification process please feel free to contact us.
+If you have any further information or you have any question regarding lawsuit loans in Hawaii or anywhere else, or if you would like to speak with us regarding the qualification process, please feel free to contact us.
 We are available for you 24 hours a day and 7 days out of the week.
 Please read about pre settlement loans and feel free to call us toll free to speak to a friendly representative.
 If we do not pick up the phone, that means all of our representatives are on the other line.
 In that case, please leave a message and someone will return your call shortly.